Europe - The Blog - Travel Articles

 Elevator full?
 Depends on the country

-I often hear you can’t teach an old dog new tricks.
+I often hear the saying, “You can’t teach an old dog new tricks.”
 Well, I beg to differ.
 Travel has taught me all sorts of new tricks!
-I am looking forward to more new perspectives.
+And I can’t wait to see what new perspectives it brings next.

 Sara Joy, founder of Sara Joy Travel, brings over 40 years of European travel experience to her blog along with writing experience gained from over 700 articles across various websites.
 She has lived and studied in four countries.
 Her degrees in psychology and international studies provides insight into new places she visits, transforming her blog into a treasure trove for fellow travelers and the curious.
 Her master's degree in adult & organizational learning and leadership helps her educate others through her writings.
 Off the road, Sara works in higher education, and is wrapping up her doctorate in the same field.
 Whether exploring new destinations or expanding educational horizons, Sara is always on an adventure.